Miri-Clan: Real estate, money laundering and protection racket

 The Miri criminal gang uses real estate and legal businesses to launder money mainly in the cities of Dortmund and Bremen.
 The Miri gang collects protection money from restaurateurs in Bremen.
 The gang members dominate the scene of shops, kiosks and clubs, especially in the entertainment district Viertel and the railstation area (Hauptbahnhof and Remberti Viertel).

 The Miri gang had managed to infiltrate an informant in the anti-money laundering authority of the Federal Ministry of Finance, which is subordinate to customs.
 The Financial Intelligence Unit (FIU) collects and analyzes suspicious activity reports in accordance with the Money Laundering Act.
 Employee Alexandros P. had passed on confidential information from the unit to the gang for months.
 He also used his access rights to government databases to query the central register of foreigners.
 The Bremen police discovered the man because his name came up in a wiretapped phone call from a gang member.

-Türkiye and Lebanon as a safe haven for criminals of Miri Clan
+Turkey and Lebanon as a safe haven for criminals of Miri Clan

 On 30 January 2009, Hussein Al Zein was shot and his fiancée was seriously injured.
-Heisem Miri (the perpetrator) is now on the run and is suspected of being in the Middle East.
+Heisem Miri (the perpetrator) is now on the run and is suspected to be in the Middle East.

 On 10 July 2019, GSG 9 police officers arrested and escorted 46-year-old Ibrahim Miri from his apartment in Bremen, flew him to Berlin in a Federal Police helicopter and deported him to Beirut, Lebanon.